xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 Guided by this approach, we have identified two core competencies from our "wish list"---ones that we believe can have a significant impact on "launching" a new student into the field of digital humanities and computational culture studies.
-The first of these is the Bash, a Unix shell and a command language for text-based "dialog" based interaction between humans and machines.
-The second is Python, a widely-used modern Programming language, that, like Bash, privileges simplicity and human readability.[^ln-versionlink]
+The first of these is the command line, a Unix shell and a command language for text-based "dialog" based interaction between humans and machines.
+The second is Python, a widely-used modern Programming language, that, like the command line, privileges simplicity and human readability.[^ln-versionlink]

 [^ln-versionlink]: Given that we have looked to Software Carpentry for some of the methodology that we employ in the course it should be noted that we do not